phpfunk/phpfunk.github.com/about/readme.md

 We all have things we need help improving.
 Below are a few things I could always use help with to improve.

 - I default to problem solving in conversations.
 If that's not your need, but rather me being your rubber duck, please tell me up front.
-- At times I can hold a decision too long because I want data to be sure.
-Please push me outside my comfort zone if you see this.
-I will respond.
+- At times I can hold a decision if I don't have the data to back me up.
+My gut is usually right, just push me without data at times.
-- When there are loud people in the room, I can tend to back down.
+- When there are loud people in the room, I can tend to be more reserved.
 In those situations, I think it's helpful to call on people to give everyone a chance to voice opinions.
-- If I look lost it is likely because I've been thinking about a problem for too long, please tell me to take a walk.
-Everything is solved on walks.

 # Personality Quirks
 - I can be shy at first, ask me questions, I will open up.
 - I really don't like public praise.
 It's okay to embarrass me with this, I will recover.
 - In stressful situations I tend to bring comedy to break tension.
 Sorry in advance.
-- I always set my availability in slack, you can tell me it's not required but I'll still do it.
 - I like to ask a lot of questions.
 It's not because I don't trust you, it's because I believe asking questions might uncover things we didn't think about.
 - Sometimes I throw out "dumb" ideas just to get people talking.
 - I do not like to raise my voice and feel embarrassed if I do.